top of page

 Chimyo Simone Atkinson was ordained by Rev. Teijo Munnich in 2007 and received Dharma Transmission in 2015.
 She received her monastic training at Great Tree and completed Sotoshu International training periods (Ango) in Japan in 2010 and 2011.
 She completed additional training periods at the Aichi Senmon Nisodo in Nagoya in 2012 and Ryumonji Monastery in Iowa in 2014.
 Chimyo served as Head of Practice at Great Tree Zen Women’s Temple and volunteered with the sangha at Avery-Mitchell Correctional Institute until 2020.

-Jikai Dainin Katagiri Roshi
+Rev. Dainin Katagiri

-Dainin Katagiri Roshi (1928-1990) was born in Osaka, Japan and was ordained at age 18.
-A student of Daicho Hayashi Roshi, he trained at Eiheiji Monastery for three years under the guidance of Eko Hashimoto-Roshi and graduated from Komazawa University.
+Jikai Dainin aka "Katagiri Roshi" (1928-1990) born in Osaka, Japan and was ordained at age 18.
+A disciple of Daicho Hayashi Roshi, he trained at Eiheiji Monastery for three years under the guidance of Eko Hashimoto-Roshi and graduated from Komazawa University.
 In 1963, he arrived in America serving as an assitant to the abbot of Zenshuji Soto Zen Mission in Los Angeles.
 He later moved on to Sokoji Zen Mission and San Francisco Zen Center, where he assisted the late Shunryu Suzuki-Roshi.

 bottom of page